Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: ARE of in the case of non-ignorable MAR labels

-Under the proposed missingness model \eqref{eq:21}, the labels are not missing at random.
-The distinctness assumption (Little and Rubin, 2014) does not hold as the parameters of the generative model enter the likelihood for the missing-data indicators.
-However, even though the missingness mechanism is non-ignorable, the use of $L^{(\rm ig)}(\vect{\theta})$ still yields a consistent estimator, although it is no longer fully efficient.
-As $L^{(\rm ig)}(\vect{\theta})$ is a partial likelihood function, the asymptotic variance of the resulting estimator can still be determined via the expectation of the Hessian matrix (Little and Rubin, 2014; Little et al., 2017).
-Lemma \ref{lem:information} gives the information matrix in the partially classified sample when ignoring the missing-data mechanism. \begin{lemma} The information about $\bbeta$ in the partially classified sample $\bx_{\rm PC}$ using the likelihood that ignores the missingness mechanism $L_{\rm PC}^{(\rm ig)}(\bPsi)$ can be decomposed as
+Under the proposed missingness model \eqref{eq:21}, the labels are missing at random but the distinctness assumption (Little and Rubin, 2014) does not hold as the parameter vector $\btheta$ of the generative model enters the likelihood for the missing-label indicators.
+Even though the missingness mechanism is non-ignorable, the use of $L^{(\rm ig)}(\vect{\theta})$ still yields a consistent estimator, although it is no longer fully efficient.
+As $L^{(\rm ig)}(\vect{\theta})$ is a partial likelihood function, the asymptotic covariance matrix of the resulting estimator can still be determined by taking the inverse of the expectation of the negative of the Hessian matrix (Little and Rubin, 2014; Little et al., 2017).